Rubicen/JobApplicationTracker.API/JobApplicationTracker/README.md

 There is also a unit test project included in the solution for testing the API endpoints.
 The data will need to be accurate for SwaggerUI to work correctly.
 This will mean Status of a matching enum value, and ID's matching data in the database.

+## Assumptions
+Using slightly tweaked naming due to felt easier to read Minimal ui, no user management, no authentication required Unit tests only covering functionality and not severe edge cases No user management, no authentication required